-The second head coach in the Eagles’ women’s outdoor history, Goupee was promoted as the program’s full-time head coach in May of 2014 after serving as the interim head coach during the 2014 season.
+The second head coach in the Eagles’ women’s outdoor history, Goupee was promoted as the program’s full-time head coach in May of 2014.

-Goupee came to Husson in 2013 as the women's outdoor distance coach before being promoted to tri-interim head women’s outdoor track & field coach in 2014.
+Goupee served as a assistant coach for one year under inaugural head coach Chris Wood, coaching the distance runners, before being promoted to tri-interim head women’s outdoor track & field coach in 2014.

 Before coming to Husson, Goupee served for four seasons as the head cross country coach at Mount Desert Island High School from 2006-09 after being the assistant coach for the previous two in 2004 and 2005.

 Goupee was awarded the Maine Track and Field Cross Country Coaches Association Class B Coach of the Year in 2006, the Portland Press Harold State of Maine Girls Cross Country Coach of the Year in 2006, as well as the Penobscot Valley Conference Cross Country Coach of the Year in 2006 and 2008.